Bidimensional linked matrix factorization for pan-omics pan-cancer analysis: Discussion

+Computing time for BIDIFAC+ can range from $<5$ minutes for each simulation in Sections~\ref{vert_sim} and~\ref{missing_sim} to $\approx 24$ hours until convergence for the pan-omics pan-cancer application in Section~\ref{application} and the accompanying simulation in Section~\ref{app_sim}.
+Thus, computational feasibility must be considered carefully or larger scale problems.

 Our application to pan-omics pan-cancer data from TCGA revealed molecular patterns that explain variability across all or almost all types of cancer, both across omics platforms and within each omics platform.
 However, it also revealed patterns several instances in which patterns are specific to one or a small subset of cancers, and these often show sharp distinctions of previously known molecular subtypes (e.g., for BRCA and LGG).
 Interestingly, BRCA was the only tumor type that showed up with all four platforms in a module.
 Together, they strongly separated the Basal-like molecular subtype from other subtypes of breast cancer.
 This mirrors the analysis of individual data types in \cite{cancer2012comprehensive}.
 The LGG data also split by both histological groups and mutation status based on BIDFAC+, even though both were not included in the analysis.
 Module 7 included mRNA, miRNA, and protein and was predominantly driven by co-deletion of 1p/19q which is predominantly observed in oligodendrogliomas and is associated with better overall survival.
 This mirrors the previous TCGA work that showed that the LGG could be predominately split by 1p/19q deletion, IHD1 status (Module 12, for methylation) or TP53 mutation status \citep{cancer2015comprehensive}.
+An important insight provided by BIDIFAC+ is that these molecular distinctions are specific to BRCA and LGG, respectively, suggesting that similar phenomena do not account for heterogeneity within other types of cancers.
+Other modules that are broadly shared across cancer types have potential to reveal relevant molecular signal that are undetectable within a single cancer type, especially those with smaller sample sizes.
+Beyond exploratory visualization, to systematically investigate the clinical relevance of the underlying modules, one can cluster their structure to identify novel subtypes analogous to the approach described in \citet{hellton2016integrative}.
+Furthermore, one can use the results in a predictive model for a clinical outcome, analogous to the approach described in \citet{kaplan2017prediction}.
+We are currently pursuing the use of BIDIFAC+ results for these tasks.